B2B Sales Strategy27 min read

 The Spray-and-Pray Economics

-Here's the math on traditional outbound versus signal-driven outbound:
+Here is the math on traditional outbound versus signal-driven outbound:

 MetricTraditional OutboundSignal-Driven Outbound

-Outreach sent per month10,000+500-2,000
+Outreach sent per month10,000+500 to 2,000

 Average reply rate3-4% (Belkins, 2025)15-30%